 How to Grow Luffas

 Did you know you can grow your own luffas in your garden?
 Luffa sponge plants are actually a gourd!
 Luffa growing is so much fun and it’s easy too!
-Loofah seeds are hard to germinate and growing luffas takes a long growing season, but luffas are easy to grow if you have the right conditions.
+How to grow and use loofah sponges and where to buy them.
+Luffa sponges are useful for the body, home, and are even edible.

 How to Grow Luffas